trosenkrantz/RAPTOR/README.md

 # RAPTOR
 Rapid Assessment and Protocol-based Testing of Operational Responders (RAPTOR) is a tool for analysing and testing systems that interface through low-level networking protocols.

-It runs as a console application, simulating a system, exchanging data with the system under test, either interactively or scripted with command line arguments
+It runs as a console application, exchanging data with the system under test, either interactively or scripted with command line arguments.
+This makes it useful for:

+- Experimenting with unfamiliar systems by using RAPTOR to interact with them.
+- Testing systems by configuring RAPTOR to simulate other systems you may not have easy access to.

 Capabilities: